astsu777/dmenu/README.md

 ![](https://hostr.co/file/ftPxHjOAW14k/dmenu.png)

 This repository hosts the source code of my build of dmenu (Dynamic Menu) made by [Suckless software](https://tools.suckless.org/dmenu/).
-It is based on dmenu v5.0 and different patches have been applied in order to provide the features I liked.
+It is based on dmenu v5.0 and different patches have been applied in order to provide the features I like.
 The list of applied patches can be found in the *patches* folder.
 It features:

 * Case insensitive matching: search will match both capital/non-capital characters
 * Adjustable line height